salem382/nodeJs-high-school/README.md

 ## Features

-- User registration and authentication
+- User authentication and registration
-- Product browsing and searching by category and subcategory
+- Subject selection based on educational stage and classification
-- Brand management for products
+- Access to study materials (videos, PDFs) for each subject, unit, and lesson
-- Coupon system for discounts
+- Assignment solving and degree tracking
-- Shopping cart functionality
+- Profile updates and display of teaching staff
-- Cash on delivery and Stripe payment options for orders
+- Messaging system for users to communicate with the admin

 ## Prerequisites